exercism/rust/exercises/practice/say/.docs/instructions.md

 # Instructions

-Given a positive integer from 0 to u64::MAX, spell out that number in English.
+Given a positive integer from 0 to u64::MAX (a bit more than 18 quintillion), spell out that number in English.

 ## Step 1